 When the epic 2020 wildfires hit California, like most people, I sealed up my home as well as I could to keep the thick smoke out.
 I put that sticky foam tape stuff around the drafty front door, shut all the windows and hoped for the best.
 That shit still gets in though.
-It's insidious and a person has to open the door some time.
-I upgraded my air filter situation with two Molekules - a big one for my main room/kitchen combo, and the smaller "smart" version for my bedroom, which has a sensor for particulate matter and increases its process when things get murky.
+It's insidious, plus a person has to open the door some time.
+I upgraded my air filter situation with two Molekules - a big one for my main room/kitchen combo, and the smaller "smart" version for my bedroom, which has a sensor and increases its function when things get murky.

 When the weather turned cold, then dry inside due to the use of two forced-air heaters, I brought out the trusty humidifier to balance things out.
 Pretty swiftly my Awair became alarmed about a PM2.5 source in the apartment.
 I was confused because I wasn't cooking or burning anything, didn't smell smoke, nothing.
 In fact, I worried that there was a fire somewhere and I couldn't smell it, or I was living above a smoker (ew.)
 I wondered if the Awair was dumb and confused by the vapor coming out of the humidifier, so I moved it to the bedroom to see if that made a difference.

 The Awair is in the main room and after moving the humidifier, the PM2.5 went down some but was still higher than normal.
 At the same time, with the humidifier in the bedroom, the smart Molekule in there began to rage.
 It sounded like it was getting ready for take off.
 I was getting suspicious because it's one thing for the Awair to be fooled by water vapor, but the air filter as well?
 Et tu, Molekule?

 I stopped using the humidifier entirely, and the PM2.5 dropped to normal levels.
 I was 99% convinced that it was the culprit but talked with some friends for a sanity check.
 My pal Caleb shared this blog post from Awair.